-Uninstall Java For Better Security
+Why You Should Uninstall Java For Better Security

-ESET (another respected security vendor) have reported on the risks inherent in having it installed (especially if it is not updated) and confirmed that the most frequently exploited target of viruses was Java.
+ESET (another respected security vendor) also reported on the risks inherent in having it installed (especially if it is not updated) and confirmed that the most frequently exploited target of viruses was Java.

-It is fair to say that most of the vulnerabilities had been addressed by Oracle – if Java is up to date the situation is not as bad as the bleak picture these reports might suggest.
+It is fair to say that most of these vulnerabilities had been addressed and fixed by Oracle – so if Java is up to date the situation is not as bad as the bleak picture these reports might suggest.

-For best protection, you could leave Java active in one web browser and use that to visit only those specific sites that need it – use a different browser (with Java disabled) for all your other day to day web surfing.
+For best protection, you could leave Java active in IE (Internet Explorer 11) and use that to visit only those specific sites that need it – use a more modern browser like Chrome or Firefox (where Java is disabled by default) for all your normal day to day web surfing.

-Note: Java is occasionally used by some other programs, not just web browsers e.g. the popular free LibreOffice (formerly OpenOffice) suite and some specialized business apps.
+Java is occasionally used by some other programs, not just web browsers e.g. the popular free LibreOffice (formerly OpenOffice) suite uses it for some advanced features, as do some specialized business apps.